Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/model/critics.md

 Additionally, you can combine different stats, formulas, or dice rolls in the name of the dice.

 :::note
-If the name itself includes a dice roll, it will appear in the dice's comment instead of the result.
+If the name itself includes a die roll, it will appear in the dice's comment instead of the result.
 :::